TanayChandraRegula/Tanay-Chandra-Demo/README.md

 # Tanay-Chandra-Demo
-This is my first Git repository
+This is my first Git Repository